 Many organizations struggle with closing the gap between expectations of customer value and what it can actually deliver.

-To know more about how you can get the most from your DevOps initiative, please join us at Gartner IT Infrastructure, Operations & Cloud Strategies Conference 2019, 6 – 7 May, Mumbai, India.
+To learn more about how you can get the most from your DevOps initiative, join us at Gartner IT Infrastructure, Operations & Cloud Strategies Conference 2019, 6 – 7 May, Mumbai, India.